Key Takeaways:

 Accounts receivable reconciliation is the process of comparing AR records, such as invoices and receipts, with the general ledger (GL).

-Matching balances in the GL with external and internal sources helps close the month-end and year-end books accurately.
+Thus, matching balances in the GL with external and internal sources helps close the month-end and year-end books accurately.

 Why is AR Reconciliation Important?